apache/drill/_docs/connect-a-data-source/050-workspaces.md

 You cannot include workspaces in the configurations of the `hive` and `hbase` plugins installed with Apache Drill, though Hive databases show up as workspaces in Drill.
-Each `hive` instance includes a `default` workspace that points to the  Hive metastore.
+Each `hive` storage plugin configuration includes a `default` workspace that points to the  Hive metastore.
 When you query files and tables in the `hive default` workspaces, you can omit the workspace name from the query.